-- the election to the Board of the 7 nominees for director named in this proxy statement, - ratification of the appointment of EKS&H LLLP as our independent registered public accounting firm for the year ending December 31, 2018, - an amendment to the Company's Amended and Restated 2014 Incentive Stock Plan to increase the number of shares reserved for issuance under the Plan by 700,000 shares, - a stockholder proposal to amend our bylaw regarding stockholder proxy access, and - any other matter that properly comes before the meeting.
+- the election to the Board of the 7 nominees for director named in this proxy statement, - ratification of the appointment of EKS&H LLLP as our independent registered public accounting firm for the year ending December 31, 2017, - approve an amendment to the Company's Amended and Restated 2014 Incentive Stock Plan to increase the number of shares reserved for issuance under the Plan by 1,087,000 shares, and - any other matter that properly comes before the meeting.

-Only stockholders of record at the close of business on the record date of April 16, 2018 are entitled to vote at the Annual Meeting.
+Only stockholders of record at the close of business on the record date of April 17, 2017 are entitled to vote at the Annual Meeting.